probabll/probabll.github.io/_pages/jobs.md

 # Open PhD position

-I have an opening for one PhD position in machine learning for natural language processing.
+I have an opening for one PhD position in machine learning for uncertainty-aware and explainable models of natural language generation.
 See the [call]() and instructions to apply.
 Please apply via that link by August 21 2022.

 *Do not email me with your application.* To be considered for any position I advertise, you must use the website linked with the call.
 Do email me with any specific questions about the position.